 However, evidence of degradation was noted as early as 1907 (Knudsen, 1907), where it was observed that the addition of chlorides to Concrete could allow sufficient corrosion of the steel to cause cracking of the Concrete.

 The implicit assumption by many civil engineers that reinforced Concrete’s virtually infinite durability is valid has proven to be accurate in several cases, with structures reaching their design lives without any evidence of structural degradation.
-However, it is now evident that in areas with an aggressive atmosphere, the Concrete can be damaged, or the steel can corrode dramatically shorter than the specified design life.
+However, it is now evident that in areas with an aggressive atmosphere, the Concrete can be damaged, or the steel can corrode, dramatically shortening the specified design life.

 Also Read: What is Civil Engineering? | History and Functions

-The current design life was initially set at 120 years for UK highways.
-Despite all the evidence of highway structures showing significant problems after a short period, the Figure remains extremely optimistic, even though no corrosion design life analysis is required.
+The current design life for UK highways was initially set at 120 years.
+Despite all the evidence from highway structures showing significant problems after a short period, the Figure remains extremely optimistic, even though no corrosion design-life analysis is required.

-This head-in-the-sand approach can be contrasted with the reality illustrated by research (Bamforth, 1994), which shows that the estimated time to corrosion activation of steel reinforcement in modern Concrete with the designated cover can be as low as five and a half years at a 0.4% chloride level.
+This head-in-the-sand approach can be contrasted with the reality illustrated by research (Bamforth, 1994), which shows that the estimated time to corrosion activation of steel reinforcement in modern Concrete with the designated cover can be as low as 5.5 years at a 0.4% chloride level.

 These research findings are in good accordance with site investigations.
 A substantial number of structures have been found to have their steel reinforcement sufficiently corroded within 20 years of construction, rendering them structurally unsound.